LAAC-LSCP/ChildProject/docs/README.md

 ## Introduction

 ChildRecordData provides specifications and tools for the storage and management of day-long recordings of children and their associated meta-data and annotations.

 ![structure](http://laac-lscp.github.io/ChildRecordsData/images/structure.png "File organization structure")

-## Data formatting and structure
+## Dataset format and structure

 See the [formatting instructions and specifications](http://laac-lscp.github.io/ChildRecordsData/FORMATTING.html)